Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Diagrams of Hermitian type

 \subsection{Stacking diagrams}

 We now introduce a ``stacking'' construction that converts $[\Phi_w]_\la$ into a new diagram $\stla{w}$ with twice the size.
-Ultimately we will treat the diagram $[\Phi_w]_\la$ as mere shorthand for the stacked diagram $\stla{w}$, which is the actual key to writing down the highest weights $w \cdot \la$.
-First we define an unfilled diagram $\st{w}$ via its row lengths:
+First, however, we define this stacking operation on an unfilled diagram $[\Phi_w]$, to obtain a new unfilled diagram $\st{w}$ as follows: \ytableausetup{centertableaux,smalltableaux}

-For the first $q$ rows in Type I, the negative row lengths mean that the rows extend to the left instead of to the right.
-We illustrate the construction below.
-In Type I, the shaded diagram $[\Phi_w] = (5,3,2)$ is stacked corner-to-corner with its reflection about the 45-degree axis:
+In particular, in Type I, we combine $[\Phi_w]$ with its reflection across the axis passing through its northwest corner at an angle of 45 degrees; the rows of the reflected diagram are viewed as ``negative'' rows of $\st{w}$, extending toward the left rather than toward the right.
+In Type II (resp., Type III), we stack $[\Phi_w]$ horizontally (resp., vertically) with its transpose to obtain a true Young diagram $\st{w}$.
+In explicit coordinates giving row lengths, we have the following: